changliao1025/pyflowline/docs/algorithm/algorithm.rst

 (Optional)

-In some cases, it is desirable to impose a maximum flowline edge length so it can be used in other application.
+In some cases, it is desirable to impose a maximum flowline edge length so it can be used in other applications.
-This algorithm divides such kind of edges until they meet the requirement.
+This algorithm divides such kinds of edges until they meet the requirement.

 *************************
 Mesh generation
 *************************

-PyFlowline provides several algorithms to generate structured meshes, including latitude-longitude, projected, hexagon, triangel meshes.
+PyFlowline provides several algorithms to generate structured meshes, including latitude-longitude, projected, hexagon, triangle meshes.

-The hexagon mesh generator also provide an option for a 60 degree rotation.
+The hexagon mesh generator also provides an option for a 60-degree rotation.

-Before PyFlowline uses the geographic coordinate system (GCS) execusively to all the computational geometry, all the meshes are converted the GCS system.
+PyFlowline uses the geographic coordinate system (GCS) exclusively for all the computational geometry, all the meshes are converted to the GCS system.
 See the hexagon mesh for an example.

 ==============================
 Structured mesh
 ==============================

 In general, the mesh generator creates mesh cells one by one in a pre-defined row-column order.
 The generator calculates the locations of all vertices of each mesh cell.
-Depending on whether the mesh is GCS or PCS, the coordinates may be converted back to GCS.
+The coordinates may be converted back to GCS depending on whether the mesh is GCS or PCS.

-Usually, the boundary of the domain is defined in the configuration file and algorithm always starts from the lower left.
+Usually, the domain's boundary is defined in the configuration file, and the algorithm starts from the lower left.

 ------------------
 Latitude-longitude